liujiyaoFDU/FreeTumor/README.md

 sh Free_train.sh
 ```

 Notably, currently we provide codes to train a generalist model, which can synthesize liver tumors, pancreas tumors, and kidney tumors (output by different channels).
-If you want to train specialist models for specific types of tumors (e.g., one model for liver tumors and another model for pancreas tumors), you need to check the codes [here] and modify the labels as follows:
+If you want to train specialist models for specific types of tumors (e.g., one model for liver tumors and another model for pancreas tumors), you need to check the codes as [here](https://github.com/Luffy03/FreeTumor/blob/main/FreeTumor-Chest/models/TumorGAN.py) and modify the labels as follows:
 ```
 0: background
 1: organ